 As a recognition of their commitment to supporting their peers, students who actively participate in Undergraduate Student Mentoring receive certificates of achievement from the Faculty of Arts and Sciences.
 These certificates serve as a testament to their academic excellence and valuable contributions to the learning community.

-Undergraduate Course Assistantships:
+Undergraduate Course Assistantships

 Undergraduate Course Assistants are selected based on their academic achievements and teaching abilities; they assist faculty members in delivering courses that the students had already taken and demonstrated proficiency.
-Undergraduate Course Assistants develop teaching and communication skills, and demonstrate a passion for fostering the growth of their fellow students.
+Undergraduate Course Assistants develop teaching and communication skills and demonstrate a passion for fostering the growth of their fellow students.
+As a recognition of their commitment, students who serve as Undergraduate Course Assistants receive certificates of achievement from the Faculty of Arts and Sciences.
+These certificates serve as a testament to their academic excellence and valuable contributions to the learning community.

 Learning extends beyond the classroom, and student life at our department reflects our commitment to holistic development.
 Students can participate in various clubs and events.
 These opportunities foster collaboration, leadership, and personal growth, while also building a strong sense of community among students.

-Facilities and Resources:
+Facilities and Resources

 We provide state-of-the-art facilities and resources to support teaching, research, and innovation.
 Our well-equipped labs, state of the art classes, research clusters, and specialized equipment offer students and faculty members the tools they need to explore, experiment, and excel in their respective areas of interest.

-Get in Touch:
+Get in Touch

-If you have any questions, or would like more information about the programs and opportunities available, please do not hesitate to contact us at mkaram@sgub.edu.lb.
+If you have any questions or would like more information about the programs and opportunities available, please do not hesitate to contact us at mkaram@sgub.edu.lb.
 Our dedicated team is here to assist you in any way we can.